42Zavattas/generator-bangular/README.md

     gulp bump [--major || --minor || --patch]

 Bump versions of `package.json` and `bower.json` files using *Semantic Versioning* and commit them.
 Default to **patch**.

+    gulp e2e

+Launch your server and then run protractor tests.
+See [protractor howtos](https://github.com/42Zavattas/generator-bangular#protractor).

 # Generators